Generating new gravitational solutions by matrix multiplication: Notation and background results

 Then $M(\rho, v)$ defined by \eqref{defM} is a solution to the field equation \eqref{fi2d} and $ X (\tau, \rho, v) \vert_{\tau = \varphi}$ is a solution to the linear system \eqref{varXA}.\\ }

 We call ${\cal M}_{\rho, v} (\tau)$ the {\it monodromy matrix} for $M(\rho, v)$.
-A matrix function $M(\rho, v)$ obtained from a canonical factorization \eqref{whc} as in the previous theorem is called a {\it canonical solution} (w.r.t. $\Gamma$) to the field equation \eqref{fi2d}; $X (\tau, \rho, v)$ is the {\it associated solution} to the linear system \eqref{varXA} (where the substitution of $\tau$ by $\varphi_{\omega} (\rho,v)$ is implicit).
+A matrix function $M(\rho, v)$ obtained from the canonical Wiener-Hopf factorisation \eqref{whc} as in the previous theorem is called a {\it canonical solution} (w.r.t. $\Gamma$) to the field equation \eqref{fi2d}; $X (\tau, \rho, v)$ is the {\it associated solution} to the linear system \eqref{varXA} (where the substitution of $\tau$ by $\varphi_{\omega} (\rho,v)$ is implicit).

 { \remark